wmaugar/Eye-Exercise/README.md

 ## :white_check_mark: Roadmap ##

-- Next weeks, will be implemented some walls
+- Next weeks, will implement other objects.
-- Soon, will be implemented some phantoms.
+- Soon, will improve the style of web page.

 ## :memo: License ##